The Alcoholic in Me

 I was six when my dad broke his ankle.
 When he rang a bell, I would bring him a Bud Light from the kitchen.
 It started around eleven in the morning and didn’t stop until I went to sleep each night.
-After he would open the can, he kissed me on the cheek and thanked me for running up and down the stairs again and again and again.
+After he would open the can, he would kiss me on the cheek and thank me for running up and down the stairs again and again and again.

 I moved to Wilmington, North Carolina three weeks before my twenty-first birthday.
-I didn’t have any friends yet besides my roommates — not that we knew each other very well then.
+I didn’t know anyone yet besides my roommates.
 I asked them to go to dinner with me to celebrate my birthday.

 “Ooh, are you going to drink?” one asked.